rbergm/PostBOUND/docs/source/databases.rst

 Connecting to databases
 -----------------------

-Although most parts of the database interaction are precisely specified, one are that was intentionally left out from the standardization is the connection to the physical databases.
+Although most parts of the database interaction are precisely specified, one that was intentionally left out from the standardization is the connection to the physical databases.
 This is because there is no universal standard and different systems could require vastly different information.
 Compare for example remote database servers with connection strings (Postgres, MySQL, ...) to file-based databases such as SQLite.
 Therefore, it is up to the specific database systems to provide